timonweb/docker-cron-swissknife/README.md

 #### Where are my logs?
 By default log files are placed in /var/log/cron/cron.log

-#### Special thanks
-This Dockerfile was inspired by: https://github.com/xordiv/docker-alpine-cron, many thanks to xordiv for the idea.

 #### Usage example:

 ##### Without access to host Docker: